DomiR/rxjs-commented-operators/Introduction.md

 This guide is for the curious, but foremost for people who have at least some basic understanding of rxjs observables and want to get more into operators.

 These commented operators should provide you with an easy-to-follow guide into the code that makes up operators.
-They should also help you build your own operators more easily.
+They should also help you build your operators more easily.

 The original operator implementations use mechanisms that are more performant, but we don't care about performance here.
 Most of the time the original implementations will also let you interchange observables with promises, but we will only cover observables to make it simpler to understand.